 UISOC has no comments on this because it does not agree with auction or bidding as a solution for resolving conflicts.
 UISOC (4 Aug.
 2011).

 JAS WG response: The JA WG appreciated the comments and concerns raised regarding the financial aspects of the proposal.
-The Final Report, recently published for public comment, gives rationale for the WG’s recommendations as well as references Board resolutions related to this topic.
-Details of implementation are in the hands of the board and staff.
+The Final Report, recently published for public comment, records, as far as possible, the consensus position of the WG and gives the rationale for the WG’s recommendations as well as references Board resolutions related to this topic.
+We acknowledge that some matters raised by respondents might be ameliorated in the implementation phase but the details of implementation are in the hands of the board and staff.

 OPERATIONAL REQUIREMENTS